When you talk to people, you rely on a shared understanding of the language and terminology you use.

-description:Shu Ha Ri is a Japanese martial arts concept that describes the stages of learning on the path to mastery.
+description:a Japanese martial art concept that is used to describe the stages of learning on the path to mastery.

 description:Our time on earth is limited, so try to make the most of it.